 Should You or Your Children Consider Becoming an Upholsterer?

-If you are considering a career change, it may be worth noting that an apprenticeship as an upholsterer can be for up to 10 years, which may be more time than you want to invest now.
+If you are considering a career change, it may be worth noting that an apprenticeship as an upholsterer can take up to 10 years, which may be more time than you want to invest now.

 However, there are many great DIY upholstery opportunities available for those who don’t have the time or finances available to complete such a lengthy apprenticeship.
 If you want to try your hand at upholstery work, there is great satisfaction in making beautiful things.